HeyPouya/AndroidAppUpdater/README.md

 ```
  AppUpdaterDialog.getInstance("New Update!!!!", "Lots of new features!! upgrade yo the new version.", list, true, font).show(supportFragmentManager, "TAG")
 ```
 parameters as the order you see in above line :

-1. Update Dialog Title
+1. Update dialog title

-2. Update Dialog Desciption
+2. Update dialog desciption

 3. List of stores you created in last step

-4. Is it a force update (is dialog cancelable or not)
+4. Is it a force update? (should dialog be cancelable or not)

 5. Typeface to customize font style